Interstellar (film): Home media

-Interstellar was released on home video on March 31, 2015, in both the United Kingdom and United States.
+Interstellar was released on home video on March 31, 2015, in both the United Kingdom and the United States.
 It topped the home video sales chart for a total of two weeks.
 It was reported that Interstellar was the most pirated film of 2015, with an estimated 46.7 million downloads on BitTorrent.
 It was released in the Ultra HD Blu-ray format on December 19, 2017.